theAlgorithmist/Higher-Order-Functions/README.md

 This library represents my most commonly-used set of higher-order functions.
 I've used similar collections in the past across multiple environments ranging from C++ in the 1990s to ActionScript to native Javascript to Typescript.
 I hope you find the library to be useful.

+NOTE:  This library has been updated [and is now part of the AMYR library](https://github.com/theAlgorithmist/AMYR).

 Author:  Jim Armstrong - [The Algorithmist]